bobbin-rs/bobbin-sdk/doc/Peripherals.md

 Each module also defines single **Periph** type named using the base name in camelcase + `Periph`, as well as a type for each register.

-The contents might look like this:
+You can picture the modules looking like this:

 ```
 mod wwdg {
+    // Instance Constants
+    pub const WWDG: Wwdg = Wwdg {};

     // Instance Types
-    pub const WWDG: Wwdg = Wwdg {};
+    pub struct Wwdg {}

     // Periph Types
     pub struct WwdgPeriph { ... }